Bachelor of Arts, Major in Geography (Environment, Culture, and Development)

 GEOG 1401Weather and Climate 24

-Introduction or Regional Geography-Select one of the following:3
+Introduction of Regional Geography - Select one course from the following:3

 Physical Geography